ianandersonlol/SwapItSmart_Proteomics/README.md

 - Conversations are processed securely
 - User queries are used only for providing immediate responses

+## Recent Updates

+See our [CHANGELOG.md](CHANGELOG.md) for the latest improvements, feature additions, and system updates.

 ## Feedback and Support

 We welcome feedback to improve SwapItSmart Proteomics: